zane-c/Steganography-Encryption/README.md

         String outTextLocation = "output/hidden_message.txt";

- * Run
+ * Run main.java

-Depending on the speed of your computer and input image/text size, encryption can take anyway from 30s to 10m.
-Due to the nature of iterating through an N x N pixel grid, encryption is O(n^2) run time effiency.
+Depending on the speed of your computer and input image/text size, encryption can take anyway from 20s to 10m.
+Due to the nature of iterating through an N x M pixel grid, encryption is O(n*m) run time effiency where n and m are the horizontal and vertical image dimensions.

 # Results